Modified Alcohol / Hydrocarbon Degreasers

 Similar to traditional halogenated solvents, modified alcohols have low surface tension and low viscosity which allows the removal of soluble contaminants from complex geometries like capillary spaces and blind holes.

-Modified alcohol solvents are typically compatible with all metals, and may be used with other materials too, although temperature compatibility may need to be considered with plastics, elastomers and other soft goods.
+Modified alcohol solvents are typically compatible with all metals, and may be used with other materials too, although temperature compatibility should always be considered with plastics, elastomers and other soft goods, but this is true of any cleaning process.

 Compared to legacy solvents like methylene chloride, perchloroethylene and trichloroethylene, modified alcohols are not Hazardous Air Pollutants (HAPs), and the waste stream is generally considered to be nonhazardous so long as no hazardous materials are introduced in the cleaning process.
 Modified alcohols are CFC free, non-halogenated, nonflammable, PFAS free, REACH compliant, and have relatively low VOC content.
 Some modified alcohol formulations are said to be biocompatible according to ISO 10993-5 which is a test method to evaluate in vitro cytotoxicity of medical devices.